neonevm/neon-evm.docs/docs/operating/installation/installation.md

 cd infrastructure-kubernetes/
 ```

+:::info
-It will deploy the following:
+The scripts in [neonlabsorg/infrastructure-kubernetes](https://github.com/neonlabsorg/infrastructure-kubernetes) will deploy the following:
 1. The `neon-proxy` namespace
 2. The `proxy-svc` Proxy service
 3. The `indexersvc` Indexer service